nenadradosevic/KNIME-workflows/README.md

 2) R program language needs to be ran in background of local machine in order to execute R snippet nodes; and
 2) Input data needs to be in txt and csv file formats.

-Workflows works only on Microsoft operating system because the ESRI ArcGIS installation is only available for Windows.
+Note: Workflows can be executed only on computer machines with Microsoft operating system because the ESRI ArcGIS installation is only available for Windows.